Skills coaches adding new facets to today’s NHL players

 “We make it pretty hard on them,” says Nick Quinn of his sessions, which include other NHLers such as brothers Jack and Quinn Hughes, who play for the New Jersey Devils and Vancouver Canucks, respectively, and Dylan Larkin of the Detroit Red Wings.

 “It drives me crazy to see players being taught just one skill at a time.
-The way the game is played now, if you can create space, go to open space, and keep your feet moving doing it, you have a huge advantage,” he says.
+The way the game is played now, if you can create space, go to open space, and keep your feet moving, you have a huge advantage,” he says.

 “You can’t do that by just taking power skating.”